16 May 2018

 Steve Shaw, chief executive of Barnet Hospital, said: “It was great to welcome ITV into Barnet Hospital to film our staff and show their dedication to their jobs, their patients and their fellow colleagues.
 It was a brilliant opportunity for us to open our doors and showcase some of our heroes!”

-We won’t know until the night which members of staff will be featured.
+We won’t know until tonight which members of staff will be featured.

 PIC: Dr Rajamanickam Vignaraja, acute and elderly medicine (far left) and Jeff Froget, orthopaedic therapist (far right) with members of the ITV crew.